Protection Paladin Tanking Guide

 Most of the available glyphs add utility instead of damage or defense.
 Youi’ll probably be switching them around, depending on the fight.
 Make sure you stop by the Reagents vendor and have some Tome of the Clear Mind handy.

-- Glyph of the Alabaster Shield - definitely useful as a threat increase.
+- Glyph of the Alabaster Shield - offensive glyphs, definitely useful as a threat increase.
+In 5.4 is only adds 10% per stack.

-- Glyph of Focused Shield - Use this when fighting bosses or other single targets.
+- Glyph of Focused Shield - Use this when fighting bosses, those that don’t summon adds, or other important single targets.

-- Glpyh of Hammer of the Righteous - Definitely useful.
+- Glyph of Hammer of the Righteous - Longer lasting damage reduction is definitely useful.

 These are mostly just cosmetic.
 Pick whatever suits you.